January |

 January is Alzheimer Awareness Month across the nation and it is during this time of the year that the Alzheimer Society launches a public awareness campaign.
 Help us remove the stigma of this disease as a community.

-Every three seconds, someone in the world develops dementia.
+Every 3 seconds, someone in the world develops dementia.
 By 2050, nearly 1.7 MILLION Canadians will be living with dementia.
 Locally, over 5000 people are estimated to be affected, excluding the thousands of family members who provide direct care.

 The Alzheimer Society raises general awareness of dementia in the public, identifies warning signs and stresses the importance of early diagnosis while offering support and programs for those living the dementia journey.
 The Society provides FREE navigation, education, support, and resources to all those affected by all forms of memory loss, and their care partners.